 The citizen participation process is designed to encourage all citizens, including persons of lower income, persons of color, non-English speaking residents, and those with mobility, visual, and hearing impairments or other disabilities to participate in determining housing and community development needs in the community.

-One virtual community needs assessment was held to give the public an opportunity to provide input on the housing and community development needs of the region.
-The meeting was held:
+Three community needs assessments were held to give the public an opportunity to provide input on the housing and community development needs of the region.
+The meetings were held: